gigijoe/gpsF3XTracker-for-Ethos/README.md

 - File with list of event sites (locations.lua) can be edited only via an external editor
 - Max 14 fully defined and one "live" event sites are supported
 - Application texts and menus are only in English.
 Speech announcements are given in language configured in the transmitter
 - Application is resource demanding.
-There should not be many widgets/system tools/task/sources running, otherwise operation accuracy of application can be compromised.
+There should not be many other widgets/system tools/task/sources running on transmitter, otherwise operation accuracy of application can be compromised.
 It is valid also vice versa, so other applications can be affected by F3X Tracker

 <a name="Installation"></a>
 ## 4. Installation